Twin Kingdom Valley: Game engine

-All of this compression was needed to fit the game within the 32k limit or the original BBC Micro system.
+All of this compression was needed to fit the game within the 32k limit of the original BBC Micro system.
 10k is lost as the screen buffer, so the game memory is down to 22k from the start.
 With some of the memory needed for variable space or stack, the available code are in such as system is nearer to 20k.
 If the game had 200 locations at 30 bytes per location, this would be 6k.
 Even this would leave almost no space for game code, especially graphics.
 The original versions of the game had fewer than 200 unique locations, for this reason.
 There are roughly 180 locations in early editions (such as that of the BBC Micro), and 190 in later editions (such as the Commodore 64 version).
 Other game tables (such as those for creatures or objects) are much smaller.

 The game has a small data reset block, which re-locks doors and other objects when the player starts a new game.
 In later versions (such as C64), extra memory allowed for some longer messages in plain text for special game events and puzzles.

 Because creatures can hold objects, all creatures are treated as special locations by the game engine.
 An object has a single byte location which can be a room or a creature, and all locations above 200 are reserved for creatures, or other special location codes (such as "broken").